brajeshwar/brajeshwar.github.io/_posts/2008/2008-05-16-opera-dragonfly.md

----
-layout: post
-title: Opera Dragonfly, Easy web apps debugging
+# Opera Dragonfly, Easy web apps debugging
----

 Opera released their new Developer Tools -- <a href="http://www.opera.com/products/dragonfly/">Opera Dragonfly</a> -- about a week back.
 The initial alpha version include